IvannKurchenko/blog-opentelemetry-building-decoupled-monitoring/blog/BLOG.md

 - [Extensions](https://opentelemetry.io/docs/collector/configuration/#extensions) - describe how to extend the collector with additional capabilities.
 Not covered here;

 So to decouple the application from the monitoring infrastructure, this collector needs to do is to receive telemetry data from the application and send metrics to the Prometheus and traces to Jaeger as before.
-In terms of components it means that the collector needs to have OTLP receiver and exporters for Prometheus and Jaeger.
+In terms of components, it means that the collector needs to have OTLP receiver and exporters for Prometheus and Jaeger.

 Such a setup might look like the following diagram:
 ![4-publishing-via-collector.png](images%2F4-publishing-via-collector.png)